Mqtth3w/Forwarder-Telegram-bot/README2.md

 ## How to deploy it (assuming that you have already deployed the normal version)
 - Go to workers & pages then to D1 SQL databases.
 - Create a new database. the name doesn't really matter.
 Instead could be useful to set a location near to "you".
-- Select the database and create a new table called "users" with the following fileds and types:
+- Select the database and create a new table called "users" with the following columns and types:
     - id: text.
 Set it as primary key.
     - name: text.
     - surname: text.